RichardBradley/liquibase.github.com/index.md

 </div>

 <div style="background-color:lightgray">
-<h2 class="homepg">Efficient, Standardized Change Management</h2>
+<h2 class="homepg">Efficient, Standardized Database Change Management</h2>
-<p class="homepg">When using the Liquibase model, Liquibase generates database-appropriate SQL.
+<p class="homepg">Liquibase functions make it easy to generate database-appropriate SQL.
 This allows teams to efficiently scale by writing database changes once and deploying to a variety of backends.
 Even if your team works with a single database platform, this capability standardizes the SQL produced in development making reviews, audits, and troubleshooting easier.
 Learn more in the <a href="quickstart.html">Quick Start</a>.</p>
 </div>

 <div>
 <h2 class="homepg" style="text-align:right">Precise Database Change Control</h2>
 <p class="homepg">Liquibase has a robust set of capabilities to precisely control when, where, and how database changes are deployed.
-Go beyond filenames and precisely order changes with an explicit <a href="documentation/databasechangelog.html">changeLog file</a>.
+Go beyond filenames and precisely order changes with an explicit <a href="documentation/databasechangelog.html">change log file</a>.
 Fine tune how your changes are deployed to each environment with <a href="documentation/contexts.html">contexts</a> and labels.
 Use conditional logic to further manage the deployment of changes in each environment with Liquibase <a href="documentation/preconditions.html">preconditions</a>.</p>

 <div style="background-color:lightgray">